 • Add all ingredients to a 4-quart soup pot and cover with 8 cups of filtered water.

-• Place soup pot on stove, turn heat to high, and bring mixture to a boil.
-Afterwards, turn down to low and allow the mixture to simmer, covered, for 1 hour.
+• Place soup pot on the stove, turn heat to high, and bring the mixture to a boil.
+Afterward, turn down to low and allow the mixture to simmer, covered, for 1 hour.

 • After 1 hour, remove the lid and allow the mixture to continue to simmer on the stove on low for 15 minutes.

-• Turn off the heat and remove the soup pot from the stove and transfer to a heat-proof surface.
+• Turn off the heat, remove the soup pot from the stove, and transfer to a heatproof surface.
 Allow mixture to cool for a few minutes.

-• While mixture is cooling slightly, prepare a heat-proof container such as an 8-cup Pyrex glass measuring cup, and place a strainer over the container.
+• While the mixture is cooling slightly, prepare a heatproof container, such as an 8-cup Pyrex glass measuring cup, and place a strainer over the container.

-• Place the soup pot close to the heat-proof container with the strainer.
-Using a soup ladle, transfer the liquid, along with the solids, into the strainer allowing the liquid to drain into the heat-proof container.
+• Place the soup pot close to the heatproof container with the strainer.
+Using a soup ladle, transfer the liquid and the solids into the strainer, allowing the liquid to drain into the heatproof container.

 • Decant the Elderberry Syrup into a container and refrigerate.